Fyoncle/GUIRevision-Compats/README.md

 <details>
 <summary>🔎 F.A.Q</summary>

-- **Q: Vanilla container names overlapping with GUI Revision on other languages.**
+- **Q: How do I fix container names overlapping with GUI Revision on languages other than EN_US?**
   - **A:** You need to install [No Container Labels](https://modrinth.com/mod/no-container-labels)!

 #